johntfoster/Jacobian_Calc_CMAME/README.md

 git clone https://github.com/johntfoster/Jacobian_Calc_CMAME.git
 ````

-After makeing changes in your local repository, commit then _locally_ with:
+After making changes in your local repository, commit then _locally_ with:

 ````
 git commit -a -m "A Commit Message"